 The complex also features some lovely classical architecture and sculptures, plus you can wander freely around most of the main house.
 Painted ceilings and grand chandeliers steal the show inside.

 Flamenco is an artform which is surely best witnessed in an intimate bar with a glass of fino and a plate of tapas.
 The sensual and passionate mix of music and dance comes to life in many different places around the city.
 We were lucky enough to squeeze into El Pasaje, but look for options a little more off the beaten track for a bit more breathing room as we found at Tabanco Cruz Vieja.

 Around the city

 Jerez is a city that just begs you to stretch your legs and wander around.
 It’s a beautiful place for sure and no hills are particularly steep.
 Even getting up to the Alcázar fortifications is no trouble.
 Around those old walls you will find an antique market every Sunday.
 Statues of flamenco dancers, kings on horseback and Easter hooded penitents may well be found as you amble around the streets.
 Who knows, you may even stumble across a religious parade as we did.
-It’s also worth walking out to the railway station where beautiful tiles adorn the walls, or getting lost in the maze of streets north of the cathedral.
+It’s also worth walking out to the railway station where beautiful tiles adorn the walls and you can get a train to Cadiz, or getting lost in the maze of streets north of the cathedral.